 Instructure went international with offices in London, Sydney, and Hong Kong.

 Instructure formally launched Bridge, the first people-focused employee development and engagement solution.
 Oh, and Instructure went public on the NYSE (INST).

-Instructure launched Interactive Video, a collaborative next-gen video-learning platform.
+Instructure launched Canvas Studio, a collaborative next-gen video-learning platform.
 Instructure also added Cinnamon Toast Crunch to its office cereal offerings.

 Instructure launched Canvas AMS, acquired Practice (the peer-feedback-driven, video-based professional learning tool), and hit the $1 billion market cap.